searleser97/cpbooster/README.md

 1. `cpbooster` comes with a short alias command called `cpb` to avoid writing the long command each time
 1. Automatically clone sample testcases files with corresponding source code files with template loaded into a desired directory
-   - `cpb serve` waits for competitive companion plugin to send parsed data for each problem
+   - `cpb clone` waits for competitive companion plugin to send parsed data for each problem
 1. Create source files with corresponding template loaded
    - `cpb create a.py` creates single file with corresponding template loaded based on file extension
    - `cpb create {a..n}.cpp` creates multiple consecutive files from "a.cpp" to "n.cpp"